This page contains affiliate links. Learn more.

 I had first landed at Angeles City CRK airport that serves the most low-cost airlines such as Cebu Pacific flights as a kind of secondary airport to Metro-Manila.
 Sometimes simple thing like boarding a bus can go wrong as it did for me at the bus station there.
 I encountered an incident which made lasting impact on me and it warms my heart to remember and is one of the prime examples of the beautiful sides of Philippine culture and sacrificial spirit of it’s people.

-Finally, having made my way to the bus station and found one of the many buses that depart almost every 20-30 minutes to Manila I was sitting inside the bus and some young fraudster porter guy was charging me supposedly to get me a ticket, but eventually disappeared with my money.
-I did not know how the ticketing system works so I fell for it.
-However, when I alerted the driver and got out of the bus when they were about to leave I even forgot my most precious backpack that had my computer in it.
+Finally, having made my way to the bus station and found one of the many buses that depart almost every 20-30 minutes to Manila, I hopped in.
+There I was, confused how and where to get the ticket as I did not see any booths outside.
+Soon some young fraudster porter guy came to me and as far as I could read his sloppy gestures he wanted to charge me, supposedly to get me a ticket, but eventually he disappeared with my money.
+As I did not know how the ticketing system works so I fell for it.
+However, when I alerted the driver and got out of the bus when they were about to leave I even forgot my most precious backpack behind that had my computer in it.

 But when I was out looking for the porter around the platform one woman came from the bus after me carrying my bag!
 And I soon found the manager of the station and they helped me to identify the thief from their documents and offered me a coke.
 One guard even paid me the price of the bus ticked, I guess in hope of getting it back from the boy later on.
 I truly hope he got it after all.
 In spite of the stressful moment it left me humbled and feeling like being genuinely taken care off.
 It’s amazing how in a city which name has been spoiled by notorious reputation still has genuine and helpful people.